miklevin/MikeLev.in/_posts/2023-05-25-the-time-i-shot-a-guy-and-ran-away-from-a-fight-plus-gratitude.md

 I would have probably lived my whole life in a 30-mile radius of that grey dreary little ideally desolate corner of suburbia, with such wonderful character as Namby Cruller who told my sister she was adopted before she herself knew.
 Way to raise your kid there Crullers!
 My life then became miserable.

 When I wasn't being ostracized for being smart at school, I was being beat up or accidentally killing cats at home.
 The deaths were all accidents!
 Head job after head job pounded into me, pushing my sensitive ass out back into to woods and the wonderful world ***the creek***.
-Ever watch the wonderful cartoon Craig of The Creek?
+Ever watch the wonderful cartoon ***Craig of The Creek***?
 Yeah that was me except for the happy family life part.

-I mentioned being hopelessly naive?
-Well I just didn't know… self-pity, waaaaaa!
-Okay, there's something about being able to bootstrap yourself and fix problems about being human, isn't there?
-So I took Karate and started punching people in the face all quick and innocent like.
+Did I mentioned my being hopelessly naive? ***I AM*** a Yankee Doodle Dandy Lion!
+I just didn't know it yet… this is the sound of self-pity, waaaaaa!
+Okay, there's something about being able to bootstrap yourself and fix your own damn problems that's special and unique about being a human being... isn't there?
+Yes, I think there is.
+I certainly thought so then because like any good raised-on-movies 70s/80s kid, I took Karate and started punching people in the face.
+However, I developed this clever technique all quick and innocent-like.
+Snap it from the waist.
+Don't let them see you coiling your muscles.
+Just snap!
+Up and in, all accurate and aimed-like, lining up the two knuckles along the force-line of your forearm into a stick-like jab.
+It was a trick.
+It was a miracle.
+It turned around my situation with my sister immediately, and I started carrying around that big trick around inside of me.
+I still do.
 I suddenly reached Solla Sollew and hadn't more troubles—at least very few.

-Newly equipped with this "wait for them to the row the first punch then bop 'em hard on the nose attitude", I picked fights.
+Newly equipped with this "***wait for them to throw the first punch*** then bop 'em hard on the nose attitude", I picked fights.
 The confidence of secret weapons gets under your skin and you think you can do it in all situations with anyone.
 But then I ran into passionately driven little entrepreneur Michael Rubin.
-I use Michael's real name because he's a famous Undercover Boss billionaire and can take it.
+I use Michael's real name because he's a famous ***Undercover Boss*** billionaire and can take it.

 Also, I was a coward and for the first time in months took the school bus home missing the time and place I was "called out" for a fight.
 It's going to sound like a wussy excuse, by my macho macho 1971 metallic blue BOSS Mustang convertible with a 351 Cleveland stick car racing engine was in the shop that day and I would have had to walk home from high school after the fight.